• Governance Documents

 Where there is any dispute as to whether a conflict of interest arises in respect of any member, the following procedure will apply:

-1. in the event of the potential conflict arising during the course of a meeting, the Chair of ESS will have the power to rule as to whether such a conflict exists.
-In the event of a positive ruling, the member concerned will not be permitted to be further involved in that part of the meeting affected by the conflict;
+a) in the event of the potential conflict arising during the course of a meeting, the Chair of ESS will have the power to rule as to whether such a conflict exists.
+In the event of a positive ruling, the member concerned will not be permitted to be further involved in that part of the meeting affected by the conflict

-2. in the event that the potential conflict arises out with a meeting, then the Chair of ESS will have power to rule as to whether such a conflict exists.
-In the event of a positive ruling, the member concerned will not be permitted to be further involved in the business affected by the conflict;
+b) in the event that the potential conflict arises outwith a meeting, then the Chair of ESS will have power to rule as to whether such a conflict exists.
+In the event of a positive ruling, the member concerned will not be permitted to be further involved in the business affected by the conflict

-3. before ruling in either of the circumstances set out in (a) or (b) above, the Chair of ESS may take views of other ESS Board members, as he or she deems necessary;
+c) before ruling in either of the circumstances set out in (a) or (b) above, the Chair of ESS may take views of other ESS Board members, as they deem necessary

-4. a record of the area of potential conflict, the ruling reached and by whom will be retained.
+d) a record of the area of potential conflict, the ruling reached and by whom will be retained

 2.6